MatsSor/smarty-test/README.md

+*Smarty Project*

-This is just a little project where I look into Smarty for PHP.
+This is just a little project where I look into [Smarty for PHP](http://www.smarty.net/).